Blackstone raises three-quarters of targeted $4.6 billion life sciences fund

 Blackstone entered the life sciences industry by buying established investment firm Clarus in 2018, which had launched four funds dedicated to the sector.
 Blackstone’s new fund is dubbed Blackstone Life Sciences V.

-Since it set up a life sciences unit, Blackstone has unveiled a joint venture with Novartis AG (NOVN.S) to develop a novel heart treatment and invested $400 million in a bladder cancer gene therapy in partnership with drug company Ferring.
+Since it set up a life sciences unit, Blackstone has unveiled a joint venture with Novartis AG to develop a novel heart treatment and invested $400 million in a bladder cancer gene therapy in partnership with drug company Ferring.
+(Reporting by Rebecca Spalding in New York; Editing by Cynthia Osterman)